denniseik/azure-docs/articles/machine-learning/team-data-science-process/lifecycle-business-understanding.md

 3. Define the project team by specifying the roles and responsibilities of its members.
 Develop a high-level milestone plan that you iterate on as you discover more information.

-4. Define the success metrics.
+### Define key business metrics
+1. Define the performance metrics for the models being built.
 For example, you might want to achieve a customer churn prediction.
 You need an accuracy rate of "x" percent by the end of this three-month project.
 With this data, you can offer customer promotions to reduce churn.
 The metrics must be **SMART**:

    * **S**pecific
    * **M**easurable
    * **A**chievable
    * **R**elevant
    * **T**ime-bound

+2. Define key business metrics and KPIs to measure the value of the models being built for the business stakeholders.
+For example, this could be "x" percent of cases that can be automated by the model or the cost/value of false positives, false negatives, true positives and true negatives in a classification task.
+The model performance metrics defined above should be translatable to these business metrics.

 ### Identify data sources
 Identify data sources that contain known examples of answers to your sharp questions.
 Look for the following data: